mhamas/apify-demo-pycon-vilnius-2025/README.md

 ![Use template](images/2d_use_template.png)

-## Step 3 - inspecting the target website
+## 3. inspecting the target website
 Go to [pycon.lt](https://pycon.lt/) and inspect the pages dedicated for the 3 days of the conference ([Python day](https://pycon.lt/day/python), [Data day](https://pycon.lt/day/data), [AI day](https://pycon.lt/day/ai)).

 Let's take Python day for example.
 Open developer tools in your browser and inspect the HTML structure of the page.